 Is the most important centre of the UNESCO World Heritage in the Noto valley and the oldest part of the city of Ragusa (political capital of Ragusa Province).
 In facts, currently Ragusa is divided into the old centre (Ibla) and the upper town (Ragusa).

-You have to know that the last big earthquake in 1693 destroyed pretty much the entire city of Ibla, that was totally rebuilt in baroque period.
-Now you can smell that in every street of the town, discovering one of the 100 Catholic churches which demonstrate the opulence of their inhabitants.
+You have to know that the last big earthquake in 1693 destroyed pretty much the entire city of Ibla, that was totally rebuilt during the baroque period.
+That is why walking through the tiny streets of this town, you can count more than 100 Catholic churches, which demonstrate the opulence of their inhabitants.

-Ibla is famous to have been the backstage for a lots of famous Italian movies such as Divorzio all’Italiana (directed by Pietro Germi), L’uomo delle stelle (directed by Giuseppe Tornatore) but also, more recently for the famous TV show Il Commissario Montalbano.
+Ibla has become pretty famous because of its presence in numerous backstages of a lot of Italian movies such as Divorzio all’Italiana (directed by Pietro Germi), L’uomo delle stelle (directed by Giuseppe Tornatore) but also, more recently for the famous TV show Il Commissario Montalbano.

-Enjoy a small gallery just to dream a little bit.
+Enjoy our small gallery just to dream a little bit more: